Stochastic differential equations for infinite particle systems of jump type with long range interactions: Introduction

-The existence of a strong solution is derived from \As[B3], the triviality of $\mathcal{T}_{\rm path}((\R^d)^{\mathbb{N}})$ with respect to the conditional distribution of $\X$ given by $\mathbf{N}$.
-The family of sets with probability $1$ may depend on the conditional distribution.
-The uniqueness of solutions is derived from \As[B4], the coincidence of the family (Lemma \ref{FTT} (First tail theorem)).
-A sufficient condition for \As[B3] and \As[B4] is given in Lemma \ref{STT} (Second tail theorem).
+The existence of a strong solution is derived from the triviality of $\mathcal{T}_{\rm path}((\R^d)^{\mathbb{N}})$ concerning the conditional distribution of $\X$ given by $\bN$, and the uniqueness of solutions is derived from the family of tail events with probability $1$ being independent of the conditional distribution \cite[First tail theorem]{o-t.tail}.
+Sufficient conditions for such solutions are given in \cite[Second tail theorem]{o-t.tail}.

-The organization of the paper is as follows: In Section 2, we prepare some terminology and previous results.
-In Section 3, we state main results In Section 4, we give proofs of Theorems.
-In Section 5, we give sufficient conditions for assumptions in Theorems.
-In Section 6, we present some important examples.
+The reminder of this paper is organized as follows: In Section 2, we prepare some terminology and previous results.
+Section 3 states the main results and presents some relevant examples.
+In Section 4, we give proofs of the theorems.
+Finally, Section 5 derives the sufficient conditions for the assumptions in the theorems and checks the assumption for the examples in Section 3.
+10mm